 Here’s how to do the barbell bent over row:

-- Start by holding a barbell with an overhand grip.
-Your hands should be slightly shoulder-width apart.
+- Hold a barbell with an overhand grip, hands slightly shoulder-width apart.

 2. Lat Pull-down